 Throughout the development of a proposed CAL manuscript, LC members are invited to suggest titles for the work in progress.
 The final title, agreed upon by the LC Editors, is approved at the same time as the final draft of the manuscript.

 Title Change Process

-A proposal to change the title of an existing CAL book or pamphlet must be addressed by the full Literature Committee and BOT.
+A proposal to change the title of an existing piece of CAL must be addressed by the full LC and BOT.
 If they agree that a change may be made, the proposed new or amended titles are presented to the WSC for approval.

 Literature Revision Process

 Any S-Anon member, group, or service arm may submit requests for revisions to recovery material to the LC.
 The LC Editors determine whether a current publication is in need of revision and/or update based on the expressed needs of our fellowship.
 For the revision to proceed, the CAL process is used throughout, from the point of assigning a Sponsoring Editor to its approval by the entire LC and the BOT.